-- Students may use the restrooms by the cafeteria before or during lunch. - Students may not use the restrooms in the academic hallways during their lunch period. - Students must report directly to their class after lunch. - Items made of glass (ex. glass bottles) are prohibited on campus. - Students and/or parents are not allowed to bring food for other students per HISD policy.
-This includes birthday cakes, cupcakes, cookies, etc. - A separate table will be provided for students who wish to eat lunch with their parents. - Microwaves are available in the cafeteria for students to use. - Due to the limited time for lunch, students should come to school with their lunch or plan on purchasing a lunch each day.
+- Students may use the restrooms by the cafeteria during lunch. - Students may not use the restrooms in the academic hallways during their lunch period. - Items made of glass (ex. glass bottles) are prohibited on campus. - Students and/or parents are not allowed to bring food for other students, per HISD policy.
+This includes birthday cakes, cupcakes, etc. - A separate table will be provided for students who wish to eat lunch with their parents. - Due to the limited time for lunch, students should come to school with their lunch or plan on eating a school-provided lunch each day.
 It is the student's responsibility to stop by the Main Office to pick up any lunch that is delivered by a parent/guardian.
+We do not accept lunch deliveries from outside companies for students (Doordash, UberEats, etc.)